incubyte/incubyte.github.io/content/blog/ruby-boolean.md

 ```

 It is evident from the above snippets that true and false share exactly opposite behaviour.
-There is nothing common between them (except the methods that are common to all `objects`) for us to move it to a single `Boolean` class.
+There is nothing common
+between them (except the methods that are common to all `objects`) for us to move it to a single `Boolean` class.

 #### To sum it up

-`True` and `false` are indeed the very opposite of each other by nature.
-Something can be true or not true, i.e., false, its antithesis.
+`true` and `false` are indeed the very opposite of each other by nature.
+Something can be true or not true, i.e., false,
+its antithesis.
 If there is nothing similar between two objects, then what is the point of grouping them?
-Thus, there is no common class for `true` and `false` in Ruby.
+Thus, there is
+no common class for `true` and `false` in Ruby.

 **There remains yet a mention of the special class: `NilClass`**
 `nil` value means nothing, nada, devoid of everything.
-If there is nothing, then you don't do anything and so, it is treated as `false`.
+If there is nothing, then you don't do anything and so, it is
+treated as `false`.

 > But why not 0 then?

 Because 0 represents something.
 Similarly, empty arrays, strings, and hashes are simply empty and not nothing.
+That is
-That is why, except for false and nil, everything is truthy in Ruby.
+why, except for false and nil, everything is truthy in Ruby.

 Remember that this is Ruby, one of the most dynamic languages.
-There is no boolean because `TrueClass` and `FalseClass` suffices everything we need until now.
-If you think it doesn't, then by all means, go ahead and create an encompassing class.
+There is no boolean because `TrueClass` and `FalseClass`
+suffices everything we need until now.
+If you think it doesn't, then by all means, go ahead and create an encompassing
+class.
 After all, Ruby's philosophy is giving freedom to its users to choose.